Conditions

 It's important to note that a collapsed trachea is a progressive condition that can be managed but not cured, therefore early diagnosis and treatment is important to improve the quality of life of affected pets.

-5 Common Signs Your Pet Might Have Collapsed Trachea
+5 Common Signs Of Collapsed Trachea in Dogs

 1. Coughing